Wizcorp/Ejecta-X/README.md

+# Important: This repository is no longer maintained
+Issues and pull requests will no longer be addressed.
+However, the doors are always open to add maintainers.

+Please have a look at alternatives such as [Crosswalk](https://crosswalk-project.org/) or [Cocoon](https://cocoon.io/).

 # Ejecta-X

 Ejecta is a fast, open source JavaScript, Canvas & Audio implementation for cross-platform.
 Think of it as a Browser that can only display a Canvas element.